Biden drops out of 2024 race after disastrous debate inflamed age concerns. VP Harris gets his nod

-WASHINGTON (AP) — President Joe Biden dropped out of the 2024 race for the White House on Sunday, ending his bid for reelection following a disastrous debate with Donald Trump that raised doubts about his fitness for office just four months before the election.
+WASHINGTON (AP) — President Joe Biden dropped out of the 2024 race for the White House on Sunday, ending his bid for reelection after a disastrous debate with Donald Trump that raised doubts about the incumbent's fitness for office with the election just four months away.
+It was a late-season campaign thunderstrike unlike any in American history.

 Biden plans to serve out the remainder of his term in office, which ends at noon ET on Jan.
 20, 2025.